 Zachary Watson Memorial Education Fund

 The fund is held and administered by Gray Area Foundation for the Arts, a 501(c)3 Non-Profit Organization.
-Donations made through the link below are tax-deductible to the extent allowed by law, and will be directed towards the Zachary Watson Memorial Fund.
+Donations made through the link above are tax-deductible to the extent allowed by law, and will be directed towards the Zachary Watson Memorial Fund.

 Founding Members of Fund

 Zachary Watson was a creative coder with strong interest in data visualization, emergent behavior, mapping, and learning new things.
 He worked on the overlap between code and design, building interactive and procedural graphics.

 Zach suffered severe brain injuries in a traffic collision on July 28, 2014.
 In an effort to honor Watson's enduring love of math, his life support was removed on Saturday August 16th, 2014 at 3:14 p.m., a time intended to symbolize the mathematical constant pi.

 Zachary Watson was known for creating works such as the Stamen Design map of Silicon Valley’s private shuttle network that gained attention in the transportation planning world in 2012.
 He most recently worked as an Exploratorium employee.